henry2004y/Ganymede/ulfwaves.md

 which is similar to that found in mixed kinetic-fluid treatments, and disagrees by a factor of 6 with the result in CGS approximations given above.
 This relation confirms that the mirror mode is favored by large $\beta$.

 As this threshold is reached, the first unstable mode has a wave vector $\mathbf{k}$ which is nearly perpendicular to $\mathbf{B}_0$.
 As the anisotropy is increased, however, the most unstable mode shifts to more oblique $\mathbf{k}$'s, reaching $\theta_{kB_0} \simeq 60^o$ for $T_\perp / T_\parallel \ge 2$.
 Warm/hot electrons modify the instability threshold to some extent, and decrease the growth rate.

+This instability has generally been called mirror instability because a loss cone distribution inherently creates such an anisotropic pressure.
+It is actually not quite relevant in the mirror fusion machine because it has never become a high-β machine.
+For a complete theoretical derivation, I must read the [classical Hasegawa paper][HASEGAWA1969].

+Important question: to what extent of model do I need to describe mirror mode?

 ### Electromagnetic Ion-Cyclotron Waves (EMICWs)